 - Address plaque buildup in arteries by reducing levels of cytokines and adhesion molecule levels near the artery wall

-- Increase size of LDL, as low LDL particle size is associated with risk for heart disease [link to lipoprotein article]
+- Increase size of LDL, as low LDL particle size is associated with risk for heart disease

 - Reduce steatosis in non-alcoholic fatty liver disease (NAFLD)